Skip to main content

 This 6.5-mile limestone surfaced trail connects the Mauthe and Long Lake recreation areas and passes by the village of Dundee.
 This gentle trail winds through hardwood forests, prairies, conifer plantations and lowland swamps.
 Lake to Lake Bike Trail [PDF].

-This 0.75-mile, easy nature trail loop begins at the Ice Age Visitor Center.
+This 0.75-mile, easy trail loop begins at the Ice Age Visitor Center.
 A self-guided booklet links to the numbered posts along the trail and identifies the common trees of the Kettle Moraine.
 Picnic tables are available at the trailhead.
-Pets are not allowed on this trail.
-Moraine Nature Trail [PDF].
+Moraine Trail [PDF].

 New Fane trail system